Bigmouth buffalo: Life history

-Reaching a recorded maximum of 127 years of age, the bigmouth buffalo is currently the longest living freshwater teleost (a group of more than 12,000 species) by more than 50 years, shattering all previous records for this group.
+Reaching a recorded maximum of 129 years of age, the bigmouth buffalo is the longest living freshwater teleost (a group of more than 12,000 species) by more than 50 years, shattering all previous records for this group.
 With a previous maximum longevity estimate (prior to 2019) for this species at 26 years, evidence of its extended longevity came as a surprise and was initially met with skepticism.
 Thorough bomb radiocarbon dating was conducted on their otolith microstructure and confirmed the age estimates generated from thin-sectioned otoliths, making bigmouth buffalo the oldest age-validated freshwater fish in the world.

-The onset of sexual maturity of bigmouth buffalo likely varies with latitude.
-In central North Dakota and southern Minnesota, females begin to mature around 10 years old, while males begin maturation around 6 years of age.
+The onset of sexual maturity of bigmouth buffalo varies with latitude.
+In central North Dakota and southern Minnesota, females reach the onset of sexual maturation around 10 years old, while males begin maturation around 6 years of age.
 In Canada, bigmouth buffalo females had not yet reached the onset of sexual maturity by an age of 11 years.
-Their delayed maturity (in addition to their great longevity and episodic recruitment) is a trait indicative of their slow, marathon-like, life history pace.
-Bigmouth buffalo have a tendency to accumulate unique pigmentation (orange and black spots) as they age, but this may vary by habitat depending on water quality and food intake.
+Their delayed maturity, great longevity, high fecundity yet little investment per egg, no parental care, and resulting episodic recruitment, are phenomena representative of the periodic strategist - their slow, marathon-like, life history pace.
+Bigmouth buffalo also have a tendency to accumulate unique pigmentation (orange and black spots) as they age, which may vary by habitat variables such as water quality and available food.